By Lisa Major

-The implementation of experiential tactics in the retail industry seems to be catching on as more and more retailers are realizing that this may be their saving grace.
+The implementation of experiential tactics in the retail industry seems to be catching on as retailers realize that this strategy may be their saving grace.
 In fact, the Future of Retail 2018 reports that 55% of retail executives surveyed stated that by 2020 in-store experiences would be included in their marketing budgets.

 Experiential retail can benefit retailers and brands, of any size, and with any budget.
-It works because it generates buzz, creates awareness, increases loyalty, and gives customers something to talk about and better yet, something to share.
+It works because it generates buzz, creates awareness, increases loyalty, gives customers something to talk about and better yet, something to share.
 It’s all about creating an experience that customers will enjoy, whether it’s an interactive product demonstration or simply offering a place for customers to relax.

 In-store events and promotions attract customers and get them in your store, which is always a win during the holiday season.
-To drive people to your event, offer exclusive discounts or freebies, provide snacks and/or beverages, and host activities for all ages.
+To drive people to your event, consider offering exclusive discounts and/or giveaways, provide snacks and beverages, and host activities for all ages.

 The hustle and bustle of holiday shopping can be draining.
 Give your customers a place to relax and recharge.
 You can create a spa-like experience by offering comfortable seating, phone charging stations, relaxing music, and light snacks and beverages.
 For one, they will appreciate the break, and two, it will keep them in your store a little longer, giving you the chance to make an impression.

 + The Adidas flagship store in Midtown New York offers the ultimate personalized experience.
-Customers can get a customized jersey made in the screen print shop, test out running shoes by taking a run on the miniature track and get their stride analyzed all in one spot.
+Customers can create a customized jersey in the screen print shop, test out running shoes on a miniature track, and get their stride analyzed all in one spot.
 All of those personal touches add up and create connections that resonate with shoppers.
 Even little things like loyalty programs and name recognition go a long way with customers.

 Who you have representing your store or brand is just as important as the tactics you choose to execute.
 You can have the biggest, boldest, most shareable experience on the planet, but if your staff falls short, so will your efforts.
 Many retailers employ temporary sales associates during the busy holiday season, which is beneficial on many levels.
 However, if you are incorporating any type of experiential element, you’ll want to consider hiring experienced experiential marketing staff.
-Experiential staff, like brand ambassadors and product specialists, know how to attract and engage consumers on a more personal level.
+Experiential staff, like brand ambassadors and product specialists, know how to attract and engage consumers on a deeper, more personal level.
 They know how to initiate conversations while subtly relaying key messaging which elevates the overall experience for customers.